valflrt/smarticles-fork/README.md

 To run this app, you can either download the [latest binary](https://github.com/valflrt/smarticles-fork/releases/latest) or build it yourself from source by following the instructions below.

-To build the app, you will need Rust installed, which you can do by following the installation instructions on the [Rust website](https://www.rust-lang.org/).
+To build the app, you will need Rust installed, which you can get by following the installation instructions on the [Rust website](https://www.rust-lang.org/).
 You should then have `cargo` installed, which is the command line program for managing and running Rust projects.
 Make sure you have the latest version.

 Once done, download or clone this repository to your preferred location and run the program using `cargo` like so: